The Early Years

 In addition to grades one through eight, the school also offered the first two years of high school, which was maintained until 1942.
 In 1928, at the request of the Bishop, a diocesan boarding school was opened to accommodate boys of the diocese.
 The boys were housed on the top floor of the school.
 The following year, the boarding school was expanded to include local girls.
 Rooms were provided in the convent and school for this purpose until the boarding school officially closed in 1947.

 By 1959 the school enrollment totaled nearly 300 students.
-The school expanded with an addition that contains four classrooms, a large gymnasium, cafeteria, office, and faculty room.
+The school expanded with an addition that contains four classrooms, a large gymnasium, a cafeteria, an office, and a faculty room.
 This same year, the school name was officially changed to St. Dominic School.

 In 1978 an agreement was signed providing for shared-time classes at the Northfield Middle School for St. Dominic School students in grades seven and eight.